 Using external resources

 The capacity of organisations to undertake energy efficiency assessments will vary depending on the available resources and skills.
-Depending on factors such as an organisation’s energy expenditure, size and resource availability, it may be reasonable to create full-time positions that are completely dedicated to improving energy efficiency or deploying existing internal resources to particular assessment tasks.
+Depending on factors such as an organisation’s energy expenditure, size and resource availability, it may be reasonable to create full-time positions that are dedicated to improving energy efficiency or deploying existing internal resources to particular assessment tasks.
 For other organisations it may make more sense to source external technical expertise.
-External experts can also provide specialist advice to fill skills or knowledge gaps.
+External experts can also offer specialist advice to fill skills or knowledge gaps.

 Understanding energy use